jamesstidard/love-ecs/README.md

 You'll also need a understanding of the ECS architecture, but if you're here you probably do.

+Finally, you'll need a tolerance for breaking changes, which will probably come as soon as this gets used at all.
+Still deciding how I want to package/namespace the module, for example.

 ## Install
 Nothing special yet, just copy and paste the `love` directory into your project.